Course Description

 - Hyper-V Replica

-- Infrastructure Backup and Restore on Windows Server
+- Backup and Restore Infrastructure in Windows Server

-Lab 1: Deploying Hyper-V Replica and Windows Server Backup
+Lab 1: Implementing Hyper-V Replica and Windows Server Backup

 After completing this module, students will be able to: